Apex1-Consol/ApexOne/README.md

 Supabase project: apex-one (ref nducwhlmudksgxggjrbo), org ApexOne.
 The anon key embedded in the HTML is the public one - safe client-side; all real access control is enforced by RLS policies plus the signed-in user's JWT, not by keeping that key secret.

+## CAPTCHA / Turnstile configuration — single point of failure

+Three login surfaces embed a Cloudflare Turnstile widget: this repo's `index.html`, this repo's `report-generator.html`, and the separate `Apex1-Consol-apexu-reports` repo's `index.html` (client portal). **Supabase Auth holds exactly one Turnstile secret project-wide** (Dashboard -> Authentication -> Attack Protection -> Captcha secret) — it is not per-widget.

+All three surfaces' `data-sitekey` attributes must point at the *same* Turnstile widget as whatever secret is currently configured in Supabase.
+If you create a new Turnstile widget for one surface and update the Supabase secret to match it, the other two surfaces will start failing login with `captcha protection: request disallowed (invalid-input-secret)` — this has happened twice (2026-09-03, 2026-09-22).

+Before rotating or creating a Turnstile widget: either (a) reuse the existing site key across all three surfaces instead of creating a new one, or (b) if a new widget is genuinely needed, update the `data-sitekey` in all three files in the same change as the Supabase secret update.

 ## Accounts

 Users are created in the Supabase dashboard (Authentication -> Users -> Invite), with role and display name set under Raw App Meta Data - e.g. role: project_manager, name: Thabo N. Not Raw User Meta Data - that field is editable by the user themselves and isn't trusted for role checks.